 “2.7.4.
 "Adaptive front lighting system" (or "AFS") means a lighting device type-approved according to Regulation No. 123, providing beams with differing characteristics for automatic adaptation to varying conditions of use of the dipped-beam (passing-beam) and, if it applies, the main-beam (driving-beam).”

+Paragraph 2.10.8., amend to read:

+“2.10.8.
+"Photometric stability has occurred" means the variation of the luminous intensity for the specified test point is less than 3 per cent within any 15 minute period or, alternatively less than 1 per cent within any 5 minute period.”

 Paragraph 3.2.6.2., amend to read:

 “3.2.6.2.
 The related AFS control signals and their technical characteristics as defined according to Annex 10 to UN Regulation No. 123 or Annex 14 to UN Regulation No. 149.”